ramonarroyo/StockTrader/README.md

 # StockTrader
-Trade stocks with fake money in this web application using Flask and sqlite!
+Trade stocks with fake money in this web application using Flask and SQLite!

+Try it out: ramonarroyo.pythonanywhere.com

 From Harvard CS50.

-WIP.